 This post includes affiliate links.

-Well, even if you are not into math, you can still appreciate the beauty of this stitch.
-And let’s not forget that to crochet involves a lot of math so the two go hand-in-hand.
+Well, even if you are not into math, you can still appreciate the beauty of this wavy stitch.
+And let’s not forget that crocheting involves a lot of math so the two go hand-in-hand.

 Whether you prefer to look at this pattern as ocean waves or sound waves, consider giving it a try!

-This Crochet Stitch Pattern is one of my favorites.
-The Long Wave stitch works up quickly and is ideal for beginners and experienced crocheters.
+This crochet stitch pattern is one of my favorites.
+The long wave crochet stitch works up quickly and is ideal for beginners and experienced crocheters.
 It uses only basic crochet stitches that all make up this smooth long wave crochet stitch pattern at the end that has some texture to it.

-The long wave stitch can be used for blankets, washcloths, cardigans, hats, scarves and many other items.
+The long wave stitch can be used for blankets, washcloths, cardigans, hats, scarves, and many other items.
 Let your imagination go wild with this stitch.
-I am pretty sure you will be very happy with it and will want to use it for some many crochet creations.
+I am pretty sure you will be very happy with it and will want to use it for many crochet creations.

 After a small science lesson about the anatomy of a wave, let me now explain to you how to crochet this amazingly easy Long Wave stitch pattern.

-The Long Wave stitch pattern is made with a multiple of 14 stitches plus 2.
+The long crochet wave stitch pattern is made with a multiple of 14 stitches plus 2.
 In this example, I am showing a beginning chain of 30.
-Also the only beginning/ turning chain that is counted is the ch 3 to prevent bulking.
+Also, the only beginning/ turning chain that is counted is the ch 3 to prevent bulking.
 The ch 1 is not counted as a stitch.

 1. Make a chain of 30 and start with the 2nd ch from the hook place 1 sc and then starting with the next ch place the following sequence in stitch at the time into the chains: [1 sc, 2 hdc, 2 dc, 3 tr, 2 dc, 2 hdc, 2 sc].